International Finance Centre (Hong Kong)

-The International Finance Centre (abbreviated as IFC) is a skyscraper and integrated commercial development on the waterfront of Hong Kong's Central District.
+The International Finance Centre (abbreviated as IFC) is a skyscraper and integrated commercial development on the Victoria Harbour in Central, Hong Kong.

-A prominent landmark on Hong Kong Island, IFC consists of two skyscrapers (1 IFC and 2 IFC), a shopping mall (IFC Mall), and a 55-storey hotel, the Four Seasons Hotel Hong Kong.
+A prominent landmark on Hong Kong Island, The IFC complex consists of two skyscrapers (1 IFC and 2 IFC), a shopping mall (IFC Mall), and a 55-storey hotel, the Four Seasons Hotel Hong Kong.
 2 IFC is the second-tallest building in Hong Kong at a height of 412 m, behind the International Commerce Centre in West Kowloon, and the 38th-tallest building in the world.
 It is the fourth-tallest building in the Greater China region and the eighth-tallest office building in the world, based on structural heights; it is of similar height to the former World Trade Center.
 The Airport Express Hong Kong station is directly beneath it, with subway lines to Hong Kong International Airport.

 IFC was constructed and is owned by IFC Development, a consortium of Sun Hung Kai Properties, Henderson Land and Towngas.

 At the time of its completion, IFC was among the most expensive commercial developments in the world, with total costs exceeding HK$50 billion (US$6.3–6.5 billion), including a record-setting HK$30 billion land premium.

 In 2003, Financial Times, HSBC, and Cathay Pacific put up an advertisement on the facade that stretched more than 50 storeys, covering an area of 19,000 m^{2} (200,000 square ft) and a length of 230 m, making it the world's largest advertisement ever put on a skyscraper.